USDAForestService/NRM-Grants-Agreements/import/README.md

 tables.
 These aren't guaranteed to be up-to-date as we improve the fidelity of our processes for importing matching data structures, but we intend them to be good examples.

+## Using the imported data

+Once you have the tables populated in the database, you can run Django's [inspectdb command](https://docs.djangoproject.com/en/3.1/ref/django-admin/#django-admin-inspectdb) to build a draft version of your models.
+A few things to note:

+1. In most cases, `inspectdb` will not understand ForeignKeys and other relationships between tables.
+You will have to change those yourself, and you may need to migrate afterward.
+2. In most cases `inspectdb` will specify `db_table` in the generated models' Meta information.
+When working with legacy databases, this is very helpful and allows you to rename the model to improve readability in the admin while using the original database table names.
+Similarly, verbose name option on individual fields can be useful for improving readability.
+3. By default, inspectdb creates unmanaged models.
+That is, `managed = False` in the model’s Meta class tells Django not to manage each table’s creation, modification, and deletion.
+If you do want to allow Django to manage the table’s lifecycle, you’ll need to change the managed option to True (or remove it because True is its default value).

+You can copy and paste the results of `inspectdb` into your models by hand, or, if you prefer,  output it straight to a file: `python manage.py inspectdb > models.py`.

+When your models are created, you will also have to go through the usual Django steps of adding them to `INSTALLED_APPS` in the site settings and [making them editable in the admin](https://docs.djangoproject.com/en/3.1/intro/tutorial02/#make-the-poll-app-modifiable-in-the-admin).